Table of Contents

 When elevating your knees make sure to do so at the level of, or above, your heart.
 This will ensure that you are getting the access fluid out of your affected limb.

-There are also many different medications that can be used to treat knee injuries.
+Many different medications can be used to treat knee injuries.
 For example, over-the-counter pain relievers, such as ibuprofen or acetaminophen, can help to reduce pain and inflammation.

 If these medications do not work, your doctor may prescribe stronger medication.